 “This department has provided me with many great opportunities to achieve my career goals.” —Jocelyn Woodson ‘16

 All students are required to take an exit examination prior to graduation from all programs.
 Evaluation of conceptual skills, techniques of projects, and laboratory performances will be included in the examination.
-All students must pass the examination before graduation with 75 percent proficiency for dietetics majors, 70 percent proficiency for human development and family studies majors, and 50 percent proficiency for all other majors.
+All students must pass the examination before graduation with 70 percent proficiency for child development and family studies majors, and 50 percent proficiency for all other majors.